SciDAS/gpn-workshop/README.md

-Doing Genomics in the Cloud: From Repository to Result
+Doing Genomics in the Cloud: From RNA to Result
 ====

 Computational genomics has become a core toolkit in the study of biological systems at the molecular level.
 To run genomics workflows, a researcher needs access to advanced computer systems including compute, storage, memory, and networks to move and mine huge genomics datasets.
 The workflows will include pulling high-throughput DNA datasets from the NCBI-SRA data repository, performing reference genome mapping of SRA RNAseq datasets, and building a gene co-expression network.

 The Workshop: